-The LG Chem RESU range of home battery systems are one of the most widely used and flexible battery options available being compatible with a huge range of the most popular home energy storage (hybrid) inverters and systems including the SolarEdge optimiser system.
-Available in two main sizes, 6.5kWh and 10kWh capacity, the RESU range is also one of the most affordable and reliable battery systems on the market.
+The LG Chem RESU range of home battery systems are one of the most widely used and flexible battery options available.
+The popularity is due to LG chem’s quality and compatibility with a huge range of the home energy storage (hybrid) inverters and systems including the SolarEdge optimiser system.
+Available in three main sizes 6.5kWh, 10kWh and 13kWh, the RESU range is also one of the most affordable and reliable battery systems on the market.

 Read the full LG Chem RESU review here

 The Tesla Powerwall 2 is one of the most well known and most popular battery systems.
 Available in one size only the Powerwall 2 is an AC battery with a relatively large 13.5kWh capacity which is more than enough for the average household.
 The recent price rises bring it up to $10,500 plus installation so it is on the higher end of the price scale but is also offers some advanced features such as liquid cooling and inbuilt inverter/charger.
 However it still requires a solar inverter to operate with a solar array.